hulyak/e-commerce/readme.md

 ### Database and password validation

 Users are saved into database and passwords are hashed and salted.
-Also validated with express-validator.
+Also, input values are validated with express-validator.